 Command-line switches that you can use to open the GUI Windows Explorer (Explorer.exe).

 Syntax Explorer.exe options Options /n Open a new single-pane window for the default selection.
 This is usually the root of the drive Windows is installed on.
 If the window is already open, a duplicate opens. /e Open Windows Explorer in its default view.
-This is usually the users home drive. (,)/root,object Open the specified object in a window view. /select,object Open a window view with the specified folder, file or application selected. /separate Launch the explorer instance as a separate process.
-(This is an undocumented feature)
+This is usually the users home drive. (,)/root,object Open the specified object in a window view. /select,object Open a window view with the specified folder, file or application selected. /separate Launch an explorer instance as a separate process (undocumented option).